zoharbabin/kaltura-discord/memory-bank/progress.md

    - Required options must be placed before optional options
    - Use consistent naming conventions for commands and options
    - Implement permission checks for administrative commands

+6. **Discord Activity Implementation**:
+   - Use Discord's embedded-app-sdk for Watch Together feature
+   - Implement host-based synchronization for video playback
+   - Provide fallback mechanism for servers without Activities API access
+   - Use Vite for frontend development of Discord Activity
+   - Implement client-server architecture with Express.js backend

+7. **Deployment Strategy**:
+   - Use Cloudflare for hosting the Discord Activity
+   - Implement separate deployment scripts for development and production
+   - Use a single `.env` file with environment-specific variables set at runtime
+   - Implement pre-deployment testing to ensure code quality

+8. **Environment Variable Management**:
+   - Use a single `.env` file for both components
+   - Set environment-specific variables in deployment scripts at runtime
+   - Use environment variable placeholders in configuration
+   - Prioritize environment variables over configuration values